-Ex 1.5 -The Bay Area Firefighters' Union, Local 649, has a sponsored committee; its contributions come from the union members by payroll deductions.
+Ex 1.5 - The Bay Area Firefighters' Union, Local 649, has a sponsored committee; its contributions come from the union members by payroll deductions.
 Examples of acceptable names for the committee are: "Bay Area Firefighters' Union, Local 649, Political Action Committee" or "Bay Area Firefighters Local 649 Political Fund."

-Ex 1.6 -Several lumber mills in Northern California have decided to form a committee to support or oppose local candidates and ballot measures.
+Ex 1.6 - Several lumber mills in Northern California have decided to form a committee to support or oppose local candidates and ballot measures.
 While one mill will provide the administrative support for the committee, all the mills will provide the committee with contributions through payroll deductions from their employees.
 Since the committee has more than one sponsor, the specific names of the lumber mills are not required.
-Examples of acceptable names for the committee are: "Northern California Lumber Mills Political Action Committee" or "Lumber Industry of Northern California Political Action Committee."
+Examples of acceptable names for the committee are: "Northern California Lumber Mills Political Action Committee."